 A solution to these problems is to use a reliable booking service such as My Room Abroad.
 They specialize in helping internationals book their room abroad.
 This means they provide services such as; communication with the landlord to eliminate any language barrier, verified properties to ensure you that you get what you see and online and a upfront payment system allowing you to book room prior to even arriving in the country.
 They also have easy to use search engine for properties across Taipei.
 Which can allow you to choose the type of accommodation you are seeking and the area you prefer.
 My Room Abroad can make your rental experience much more convenient by eliminating the risks of booking internationally.

 Shared apartments in Taipei is great way to experience this magnificent city while staying within your budget.
 There will be some downsides as well as upsides when decide to live in shared apartment.
 However, it is a great way to make lifelong friends and to have a family abroad to make yourself less lonely on those days where you miss your home.
 Regardless, this decision is dependent on the individual.
 There are always alternatives such as renting a studio apartment.
-This can be slightly more expensive but can also fulfil certain need better.
+This can be slightly more expensive but can also fulfill certain need better.
 No matter of what you opt for, there are plenty of option available across Taipei.
 By using My Room Abroad you can browse over 2000 accommodation citywide.